splitgraph/sgr/README.md

     `splitgraph_meta`.
 See `splitgraph.commands.push_pull._get_required_snaps_objects`.
   * As part of that, it also crawls the remote `object_tree` to make sure it actually has the list of all required objects and their dependencies.
-  * Optionally, it downloads the new objects and stores them in `splitgraph_meta`: otherwise,
+  * Optionally, it downloads the new objects and stores them in `splitgraph_meta`.
   * Finally, it writes the new metadata locally.
 Currently, it doesn't check for clashes or conflicts, instead letting the constraints on `splitgraph_meta` handle that.
 In particular:
     * Existing commits/objects aren't gathered at all by `_get_required_snaps_objects`, hence the remote can't rewrite